andrewimcclement/practice_bidding/README.md

 You may wish to edit the XML_DEFAULT_SOURCE constant for your own usage.
 Please do not commit these changes.
-If you refactor it, please create a .bat file for me to use as a replacement.

 -------------------------------------------------------------------------------
 Defining the XML bidding system: